 A Day In The Life Of A Romania Neutering Campaign

 This year, our Project Coordinator Georgiana, in collaboration with Animal Life Sibiu and other contributors, are aiming to support a series of spay and neuter campaigns in Romania.
-We would like to say a big thank you to everyone that has, and is due to be, involved in these campaigns throughout 2022.
+We would like to say a big thank you to everyone that has, and is due to be, involved in these campaigns in the future.

 You can discover more about a day in the life of a Romania Neutering Campaign by watching this video from one of our recent campaigns.